 This isn’t a huge brand with APVMA approval – it’s small batch made products that are handmade in Sydney’s Northern Beaches.
 Ingredients are soothing blends of organic butters and oils blended with essential oils.
 There are no nasty chemicals, no parabens, no talcs or palm oils and they’re vegan and cruelty-free.
 Wanderlightly donates 5% of all sales to conservation initiatives.

 Of all the products, this was the one that had the kids the most excited and that was down to the packaging and type of product.
 Unlike the others which were sprays, this bug balm was a stick that you push up and rub on.
-It smelled delicious and rubbed on beautifully and the kids would fight over whose turn it was to try it (as we rotated testing all of the products on different outings).
+It smelled delicious and rubbed on beautifully and the kids would fight over whose turn it was to try it (as we rotated who was testing which outdoor mosquito repellent on different outings).

 I adore the style of the packaging – it’s ethical and kind.
 The cardboard tube is made from 100% recycled paper and it’s biodegradable.
 This was the only cardboard version of all of those that I tried, and it was really refreshing to have a product without any plastic involved.
 For me, this was a big reason why I fell in love with this brand.